 It’s crazy how time flies!
-We’ve been traveling for 4 months now, and still… it feels unreal.
+We’ve been traveling for 4 months around the world now, and still… it feels unreal.
 Every day, we’re feeling so lucky and grateful for all those incredibly beautiful places we encounter!
 And yes, living out of a backpack is hard sometimes.
 We do miss our normal routine, but it made us realize that we don’t need much to be happy.
 Nothing can trade our adventures for anything else at the moment.

 9 more days in Cambodia